Licence Checker England

 5 years

 A draft licence is issued before the final licence, with a 16-day period for objections.
 Licence conditions mandate attendance at HMO training, fire safety compliance, kitchen facilities standards, heating standards, and bathroom requirements.
-Operating an unlicensed HMO can result in prosecution or a civil penalty of up to £30,000.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Planning permission may also be required for conversion to HMO use - check Article 4 directions in Leeds.
 Property types covered: Properties rented to 5 or more people who do not all belong to the same family or household and who share a toilet, bathroom or kitchen.
-Includes shared houses and flats occupied by students and young professionals, properties converted into bedsits with some shared facilities, and properties converted into a mix of self-contained and non-self-contained accommodation..
+Includes shared houses and flats occupied by students and young professionals, properties converted into bedsits with some shared facilities, and properties converted into a mix of self-contained and non-self-contained accommodation.

 View HMO licensing info on council website